Daniel Mazur: Rick Allen rescue

-During the 2018 Broad Peak Expedition, Mazur and his team rescued Rick Allen, a British climber who disappeared at night near the summit and whose team mates reported him dead and descended with Rick's satellite phone.
-Mazur and team found Rick Allen alive and brought him down to base camp 3 days later.
+During the 2018 Broad Peak Expedition, Mazur and his team rescued Rick Allen, a British climber who disappeared at night near the summit and whose teammates reported him dead and descended with Rick's satellite phone.
+Mazur and team found Rick Allen alive and brought him down to base camp three days later.

 Community and environmental engagement

 Each year Mazur leads and organizes groups of volunteers to visit, bring supplies, medicines, health care and education to the Himalayas.